 We walked our way through a maze of hedges along the coast to finally arrive at a lookout over Secret Beach.
 I waited at the lookout and snapped a shot of my friend Jorden down in the water before finally joining them on the beach.
 See if you can spot him in the photo below!
 One other family was at the beach but other than that it was empty and lived up to its name.

 A shallow reef spanned almost the entire beach, which didn’t make for great swimming.
 However, one small strip of sand had us snorkeling in what Jorden called, “The clearest water of his life.”
+It was definitely at least the clearest water on the Nusa Islands.

 4. Mahana Point Nusa Ceningan